 Director’s redundancy pay

 In some instances, directors of limited companies may be entitled to redundancy pay.
 When your company is failing and liquidation begins to seem the likely outcome, it can be a good idea to check if you’re viable for a redundancy payment.
-You can use this money to help cover the financial costs of your liquidation process.
+You can use this money to help cover the financial costs to liquidate a company if you want to close it down.

 The reason we mention this is because many people unaware of this type of payment and therefore believe that, when finances are struggling and the company looks like it is heading towards liquidation, there is no help on offer.
 However, there are many statutory entitlements available in respect of redundancy, notice pay, holiday pay and unpaid wages which may be available to you.